 You can save as many report histories as necessary.

 The Calculations tab lets you define reporting axes on the target.
 Theses axes will be used during result analysis.

 We recommend defining calculation axes in the simulation templates rather than individually for each simulation.

-Simulation templates are saved in the Resources > Templates > Simulation templates node of the Adobe Campaign tree.
+Simulation templates are saved in the Resources > Templates > Simulation templates folder of Campaign explorer.